A Beginner's Guide to Buying a Range

 What's the Difference?

 Sometimes you'll hear certain industry lingo that might confuse you.
 The words "oven", "cooktop" and "range" are sometimes used interchangeably.
-Here's a quick breakdown of the three terms.
+Here's the difference:

-Trying to install a range that is too bulky or small not only makes it an eyesore, but it also makes the unit unusable.
-Before you buy an appliance for your kitchen, make sure it fits your space properly.
-Consider these useful tips to make sure your range will fit properly.
+Trying to install a range that is either too bulky or too small not only makes it an eyesore, but it also could make the unit unusable.
+Before you buy an appliance for your kitchen, make sure it properly fits your available space.

-Measure Width, Depth & Height of the Opening
+Measure Width, Depth & Height of the Appliance Opening

 Measure Door Openings & Hinge Spaces

 Check Your Doorways

-TIP: To avoid damaging the floor during installation, use plastic mover strips or part of the cardboard box it came in under the range's legs so you can slide the unit into place easily without scratching your floor.
+- Avoid floor damage by using plastic mover strips or part of the range box under the unit's legs so you can slide it into place without scratching the floor.

 Refer to a measurement cheat sheet or hire a general contractor for additional help installing your new appliance.

-If you have a natural gas line in your home, gas ranges are a great choice for heating up your favorites.
-Your food on the cooktop and in the oven will be heated with an open flame.
-Certain options feature ovens with fan convection heating.
+If you have a natural gas line in your home, gas ranges are a great choice.
+Food on the cooktop and in the oven are heated using an open flame.
+Certain options also feature ovens with fan convection heating.

 Shop all gas ranges